 The Yale Journal of Biology and Medicine (YJBM) provides an educational opportunity for students in medicine, public health, nursing, and the biological sciences to gain experience in all aspects of academic publishing.
-The Journal publishes online four times a year through PubMed Central and receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
-Alongside participating faculty members, students review and select articles for publication and have the opportunity to review books and write articles showcasing their research or sharing clinical experiences from Yale and abroad.
-Student editors are chosen each year from the School of Medicine and the Combined Program in the Biological and Biomedical Sciences.
-The editorial staff meets monthly.
-Jeffrey Bender, faculty liaison. website, http://medicine.yale.edu/yjbm.
+The Journal publishes open-access issues four times a year through PubMed Central and receives manuscripts on a wide variety of topics in basic and clinical sciences from authors around the world.
+Students review and select articles for publication and have the opportunity to review books, create podcast episodes, and write articles showcasing research and clinical experiences from Yale and abroad.
+The editorial board meets monthly, and editorial leadership is elected each year from the student board.
+Jeffrey Bender, faculty adviser.
+Website, http://medicine.yale. edu/yjbm.